Let’s Trek! Pioneer Trek Activities You’ll Love

 We believe that the experiences the youth have with their pioneer families are the most powerful of a Pioneer Trek.
 We encourage you to have morning and evening devotionals in your small family groups.
 These discussions will likely be the most important part of your your trek.

-1. Pioneer Stories, both historic and modern
+1. Share pioneer stories, both historic and modern.

 4. Book of Mormon/Joseph Smith/Restoration of Priesthood on Earth- Talk about how the pioneers, who were new members of the church, must have felt about finding the restored gospel.
 Sing “The Spirit of God” and talk about how exciting it would be to find out that God was speaking to His children again through prophets.

-10. Use the adult leaders in your family to help with devotionals.
+12. Use the adult leaders in your family to help with devotionals.

 Pioneer Trek Trail Bosses